CentaurusInfra/alnair/storage-caching/file-system/README.md

 ### I. Master and Worker node preparation

 Just follow below commands to setup the Alluxio on master first.
 The workers will be setup as part of steps during preparation of the master.
 This guide walks thruogh the option to setup Alluxio on Kubernetes using the Helm Charts.
-If you want to setup Alluxio on Bare-Metal cluster, that guide will be linked here.
+If you want to setup Alluxio on Bare-Metal cluster, that guide is here: https://docs.alluxio.io/os/user/stable/en/deploy/Running-Alluxio-On-a-Cluster.html.

+Also, to deploy Alluxio on Kubernetes, the provided guide is here: https://docs.alluxio.io/os/user/stable/en/deploy/Running-Alluxio-On-Kubernetes.html.
+Although, this is being automated by my "auto-depoloy" tool.

 #### 1) Install Helm on Ubuntu if you don't have it:
 On Ubuntu / Debian: